giantswarm/docs/sources/installation/gettingstarted2.md

 CMD ["/usr/local/bin/node", "server.js"]
 ```

 To use this Docker image it has to be build and uploaded to a repository.
-E.g. to push this image to the Giant Swarm registry:
+E.g. to push this image to the Giant Swarm registry for the user 'luebken' you would use:

 ```
 $ docker build -t registry.giantswarm.io/luebken/currentweather .